Pancreatic islets: Electrical activity

-Electrical activity of pancreatic islets has been studied using patch clamp techniques.
-It has turned out that the behavior of cells in intact islets differs significantly from the behavior of dispersed cells.
+Electrical activity of pancreatic islets has been studied using microelectrode and patch clamp techniques.
+It has turned out that the electrical behavior of cells in intact islets differs significantly from the behavior of dispersed cells.

 Clinical significance

 Diabetes

 The beta cells of the pancreatic islets secrete insulin, and so play a significant role in diabetes.
 It is thought that they are destroyed by immune assaults.

 Because the beta cells in the pancreatic islets are selectively destroyed by an autoimmune process in type 1 diabetes, clinicians and researchers are actively pursuing islet transplantation as a means of restoring physiological beta cell function, which would offer an alternative to a complete pancreas transplant or artificial pancreas.
 Islet transplantation emerged as a viable option for the treatment of insulin requiring diabetes in the early 1970s with steady progress over the following three decades.
 Clinical trials as of 2008 have shown that insulin independence and improved metabolic control can be reproducibly obtained after transplantation of cadaveric donor islets into patients with unstable type 1 diabetes.
 Alternatively, daily insulin injections are an effective treatment for type 1 diabetes patients who are not candidates for islet transplantation.

 People with high body mass index (BMI) are unsuitable pancreatic donors due to greater technical complications during transplantation.
 However, it is possible to isolate a larger number of islets because of their larger pancreas, and therefore they are more suitable donors of islets.

 Islet transplantation only involves the transfer of tissue consisting of beta cells that are necessary as a treatment of this disease.
 It thus represents an advantage over whole pancreas transplantation, which is more technically demanding and poses a risk of, for example, pancreatitis leading to organ loss.
 Another advantage is that patients do not require general anesthesia.

 Islet transplantation for type 1 diabetes (as of 2008) requires potent immunosuppression to prevent host rejection of donor islets.